 Example of a Mala Bracelet

 These adjustable bracelet knots can be used to make mala bracelets which are used to keep count when meditating or praying.
-This image is a men's mala bracelet made with rosewood beads.
+Check out this mala bracelet made with rosewood beads.